 How Much Life Insurance Do I Need?

 The amount of life insurance you need will depend on your earning capacity, your living style, your liabilities towards your family, situation & circumstances and on your family’s financial goals.
 It also depends on at what stage if life you are in.
 Life insurance comes in many different amounts and can be purchased for various lengths of time, or terms.
-You can choose which life insurance policy is best for you and your family.
+You can use a calculator to help you determine how much life insurance you need.

 How Much Does Life Insurance Cost?